rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch index.js session.js user.js
 {{< /highlight >}}

-- implement each reducer

-First, the session reducer:
+Now, implement the two reducers.
+First, the session reducer which manages simply the `authUser` object.
+Remember that the authenticated user represents our session in the application.

 In *src/reducers/session.js* file: